Sustainable drainage in planning

 - green roofs

 - permeable pavement and underground storage

 - shallow ditches or swales

 The provision of sustainable drainage within new development became a material consideration in planning decisions from 15 April 2015.
-As Lead Local Flood Authority (LLFA) for the county, we have become a statutory consultee in the planning process to oversee the provision of SuDS.This means that we must be consulted by each of the county's 12 local planning authorities whenever they receive an application for major development (PDF, 93.1 KB) within their districts.
+As Lead Local Flood Authority (LLFA) for the county, we have become a statutory consultee in the planning process to oversee the provision of SuDS.This means that we must be consulted by each of the county's 12 local planning authorities whenever they receive an application for major development (PDF, 93.1 KB) within their district.

-For advice or information about the provision of SuDS please email SuDS@kent.gov.uk.
+For advice or information email SuDS@kent.gov.uk.

 Our statutory role

 We are required to provide technical advice and guidance on the surface water drainage strategies, designs and maintenance arrangements put forward by developers for any new major development.

 Our consultation responses will be based on guidance from existing planning policies, National Planning Practice Guidance, and the recently published national 'non-statutory technical standards for the design, maintenance, and operation of SUDS'.